stolostron/multicluster-observability-operator/docs/MultiClusterObservability-CRD.md

    </td>
    <td>int32
    </td>
-   <td>Interval for the metrics collector push metrics to hub server
+   <td>Interval for the metrics collector push metrics to hub server.
 <p>
 The default is 1m
    </td>